 How Do They Work?

-In almost all cases, voluntary benefits are paid for by the employee rather than the employer.
+In almost all cases, Optional Benefits are paid for by the employee rather than the employer.
 The employer chooses which voluntary benefits to offer and then takes care of the administration of the benefits.

 The money paid for the benefit is usually deducted from the employee’s salary.
 However, even though the employee is paying for the benefits, they are typically being offered group rates that they wouldn’t be able to get on their own.

-Because of this, voluntary benefits work great for small businesses that want to provide benefits they wouldn’t normally be able to afford.
+Because of this, Optional Benefits work great for small businesses that want to provide benefits they wouldn’t normally be able to afford.
 Their employees can be covered in the ways that they need, and the employer doesn’t break the bank.

 Here is an example.
 A company wants to provide life insurance but can’t afford to offer it to every one of their employees.
-The company can choose to offer life insurance as a voluntary benefit.
+The company can choose to offer life insurance as an optional benefit.
 Employees who want life insurance can choose to include life insurance in their plan and pay for it out of pocket, but it’s not required.

 Rise in Popularity